bc-computing/gus-automation/plotFigs/README.md

 Each set of figures vary in how data is collected and plotted.
 I will detail how each figure is plotted by their number in the Gus paper.
 These figures correspond to the data in the `latencies`, `throughput-latency`, `data-size-latencies`, and `write-ratio-throughput` folders.

 ### Figure 6 - Tail Latency
-Figure 6 graphs a cumulative distribution function of the latencies of gus, gryff, and epaxos with two independent variables: conflict percentage and operation type.
+Figure 6 graphs a cumulative distribution function of the latencies of Gus, Gryff, and Epaxos with two independent variables: conflict percentage and operation type.

 The workflow from experiment data to tail latency plots can be split into 3 steps: latency aggregation, percentile calculation, percentile plotting.